 Mal didn't bother clicking his own radio; he spoke right at Badger's coat button.
 "Jayne, get in here."
 To Badger he said, "That's of course assuming he's free to do so…?"

-"With my compliments," said Badger.
+"With my compliments," replied Badger.
 "I just had him knocked out as a demonstration of Deader's superior tracking skills.
 He's been disarmed.
 I look forward to his bad breath.
 Please, Captain, by all means, have him join us."

 "On my way," said Jayne.
 He sounded ready for war.